coomar2841/android-multipicker-library/README.md

 * Version 0.9.6
 - App Bugs
-- Use different filename if it already exists
+- Issue #6 - Use different filename if it already exists
+- Issue #7 - Picassa Gallery on Samsung phones

 * Version 0.9.6
 - Added request ID to `ChosenFile` to provide a way to differentiate between callbacks.